Skip to main content

 Podcast host

 Your podcast host is the home base for your podcast, like Wistia!
-Podcast hosts create an RSS feed for your podcast so you can distribute it to different podcast directories.
+Podcast hosts create an RSS feed for their podcast so they can distribute it to different podcast directories.

 Popover embed